Karl-maker/Karl-maker/README.md

 ## Introduction

-Hello, I'm Karl-Johan Bailey, a passionate about creating innovative solutions for both web and mobile applications.
+Hello, I'm Karl-Johan Bailey, and I am passionate about creating innovative solutions for both web and mobile applications.
 I thrive in dynamic environments, where I've had the opportunity to work with a wide range of technologies and frameworks.

 ## Professional Experience